codahale/veil/design.md

 ### Insider Security Of Messages

-While `veil.mres` has some similarity to the Encrypt-then-Sign ($\EtS$) sequential signcryption construction, unlike $\EtS$ it offers multi-user insider security (i.e. FSO/FUO-IND-CCA2 and FSO/FUO-sUF-CMA in the multi-user setting).
+While `veil.mres` has some similarity to the Encrypt-then-Sign ($\EtS$) sequential signcryption construction, unlike $\EtS$ it offers two-user insider security (i.e. FSO/FUO-IND-CCA2 and FSO/FUO-sUF-CMA in the two-user setting).

-_Practical Signcryption_ (p.
-32) describes the tradeoffs inherent in the sequential constructions:
+An [@an2010, p.
+32] describes the tradeoffs inherent in the sequential constructions:

 > If we consider the signcryption security corresponding to the security of the operation performed
 > _first_ (i.e., privacy in the $\EtS$ method and authenticity in the $\StE$ method), then results